virocon-organization/virocon/README.rst

 extreme environmental conditions with a given return period using the environmental contour method.

-The following methods are available:
+The following methods are implemented in viroconcom:

 - Fitting a probabilistic model to measurement data using maximum likelihood estimation
 - Defining a probabilistic model with the conditonal modeling approach (CMA)